di-press/brain-tumor-segmentation/README.md

 ### Image Processing Tasks

-The following methods can be applied:

-- Histogram Equalization
-- Image Filtering
-- Morphological Operations

 According to [1], the following segmentation methods can be applied to MRI Brain Tumor Segmentation task:

 - K-Means